piskndarial/seren.theme.tbm/README.md

-*The creator of this theme is not affiliated with Seren, Arctic Zephyr 2, or Kodi.*
+*The creator of this theme is not affiliated with Seren, Titan Bingie MOD, or Kodi.*